-- Outliers are values which deviate much from what is expected. - They may be wrong (good "editing" procedures are needed) - But they are often correct and in that case they affect the estimate unreasonable - In ordinary statistics you are advised to use robust estimators, when there may be outliers (like the median or the trimmed mean) - In a sample survey this is usually not possible.
-You are interested in the total turnover of an industry not the median, the Hodges Lehmann estimate or any other robust location estimator.
-You cannot just trim away Volvo or Microsoft just because they are extreme outliers
+- Outliers are values which deviate much from what is expected. - They may be wrong (good "editing" procedures are needed) - But they are often correct and in that case they affect the estimate unreasonable - In ordinary statistics you are advised to use robust estimators, when there may be outliers (like the median or the trimmed mean) - In a sample survey this is usually not so simple.
+You are interested in the total turnover of an industry not the median times the number of firms.
+You cannot just trim Volvo or Microsoft away just because they are extreme outliers